chenyingyu-main/Interactive-Lab-Hub/Lab 5/README.md

 * This can be as simple as the boat detector shown in lecture.
 * Try out different interaction outputs and inputs.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+**1️⃣ Idea and Interaction Intro:**
+>We constructed a simple interaction using Raspberry Pi and **MediaPipe** to detect upper-body poses and map them to servo motor movements.
+The idea is to let a small robot (servo) **mimic the user’s arm motions in real-time**.
+>
+> We chose this interaction because it has the potential to be extended into many different applications.
+For example, it could be used for gesture control in games, full-body tracking for a small humanoid robot, or interactive experiences like mirroring challenges and “Just Dance”-style games.
+>
+> But still, in this lab, we are testing our idea :) We will cover arm detection and make the servo move.

+**2️⃣ Model / Mechanism:**
+> For part 1, we tried mapping one arm first to ensure the servo response for experiment.
+>
+> Not yet for documentation.

+**3️⃣ Interaction Input & Output:**
+> * **Input:** Web Camera (Camera feed capturing user’s upper-body movement. (via MediaPipe Pose))
+> * **Output:** Servo motors (Motors move to mimic user’s arm gesture.)
+>
+> **Trying with different output:** We plan to keep the same servo motor but change the position of its attachment (servo horn).
+In setup (A), the servo rotates around its center, while in setup (B), it is mounted at the base and drives a link from one end of the attachment.
+>
+> We will observe which setup is easier to implement and which one makes more sense.

+**4️⃣ Experiment and Findings:**

 ### Part C
 ### Test the interaction prototype